-(a) In General-No measure shall be passed finally on the date on which it is introduced, except in cases of special emergency involving the health or safety of the people or their property.
-Except as otherwise provided by the charter, every adopted measure shall become effective at the expiration of twenty days after adoption or at any later date specified therein.
+- (a) In General-No measure shall be passed finally on the date on which it is introduced, except in cases of special emergency involving the health or safety of the people or their property.
+Except as otherwise provided by this charter, every adopted measure shall become effective at the expiration of 20 days after adoption or at any later date specified in this charter.
 Measures not subject to referendum shall become effective upon adoption.
-No ordinance shall be amended or repealed except by another ordinance adopted in accordance with the charter, or as provided in the initiative and referendum procedures.

-(b) Emergency Measures-An emergency measure shall be introduced in the form and manner prescribed for measures generally, except that it shall be plainly designated as an emergency measure and shall contain statements after the enacting clause declaring that an emergency exists and describing its scope and nature in clear and specific terms.
-The emergency as declared and defined in a preamble thereto shall be separately voted on and shall require the affirmative vote of two-thirds of the full Board.
-An emergency measure may be passed with or without amendment or rejected at the meeting at which it is introduced.
-No measure making a grant, renewal or extension, whatever its kind or nature, or any franchise or special privilege shall be passed as an emergency measure, and except as provided in General Laws Chapter 166, Sections 70 and 71 (relating to utility lines), no such grant, renewal or extension shall be made other than by ordinance.
+No ordinance shall be amended or repealed except by another ordinance adopted in accordance with the charter or as provided in the initiative and referendum procedures. - (b) Emergency Measures-An emergency measure shall be introduced in the form and manner prescribed for measures generally, except that it shall be plainly designated as an emergency measure and shall contain statements after the enacting clause declaring that an emergency exists and describing its scope and nature in clear and specific terms.
+The emergency as declared and defined in a preamble thereto shall be separately voted on and shall require the affirmative vote of 2/3 of the full council.
+An emergency measure may be passed with or without amendments or rejected at the meeting at which it is introduced.
+No measure making a grant, renewal or extension, whatever its kind or nature, or any franchise or special privilege shall be passed as an emergency measure and, except as provided in sections 70 and 71 of chapter 164 of the General Laws and chapter 166 of the General Laws relating to utility lines, no such grant, renewal or extension shall be made other than by ordinance.
 After its adoption, an emergency measure shall be published as prescribed for other adopted measures.
-It shall become effective upon adoption or at such later time as it may specify.

-(c) Charter Objection-On the first occasion that the question on adoption of a measure is put to the Board of Aldermen, if a single member objects to the taking of the vote, the vote shall be postponed until the next meeting of the Board of Aldermen whether regular or special.
-If three or more other members shall join the member in his objection, such postponement shall be until the next regular meeting; but for an emergency measure at least five members in all must object.
+It shall become effective upon adoption or at such later time as it may specify. - (c) Charter Objection-On the first occasion that the question on adoption of a measure is put to the city council, if a single member objects to the taking of the vote, the vote shall be postponed until the next meeting of the city council whether regular or special.
+If 3 or more other members shall join the member in such objection, such postponement shall be until the next regular meeting; provided, however, that for an emergency measure, at least 5 members in all must object.
 This procedure shall not be used more than once for any matter bearing a single docket number notwithstanding any amendments to the original matter.